fonoster/routr/docs/api/dids/create.md

-Creates a new DID resource.
-The Gateway must exist before creating the DID.
+Creates a new Number.
+The Gateway must exist before creating the Number.
 Otherwise, this method responds with a `UNFULFILLED_DEPENDENCY_RESPONSE`.

 **URL**

-`/dids`
+`/numbers`

 **Method**